BlackBerry Limited [BB] stock Initiated by Robert W. Baird analyst, price target now $7

-BlackBerry Limited [NYSE: BB] price plunged by -0.87 percent to reach at -$0.03.
+BlackBerry Limited [NYSE: BB] slipped around 0.0 points on Friday, while shares priced at $3.26 at the close of the session, down 0.00%.
 The company report on December 20, 2022 that BlackBerry Reports Third Quarter Fiscal Year 2023 Results.

 Sponsored